 Our members are involved in various aspects of this hobby: collecting large scale trains, operating indoor and outdoor layouts, maintaining gardens around layouts, and watching trains run through villages and countryside, with waterfalls, rivers and so much more.

-Many challenges face the backyard empire builder.
+Many challenges face the backyard empire builder however.
 Dealing with heavy dirt and rock.
 Kneeling and squatting to lay track and maintain plantings.
 Putting up with weather and creating a layout that's able to withstand rain, snow, wind, dust, sunlight, frost, critters, and weeds.

 But offsetting these challenges are many rewards!
 Large scale trains are easier to handle and to detail than their smaller cousins and also have a certain mass and presence that you don't get in small scales.
 They move through a living environment, under the sky and sun, in light which changes from hour to hour and month to month.

 If you wish, much of garden railroading can be real: a real steam engine pulling cars built up board by board with real nails and bolts, running over bodies of real water on real steel or concrete bridges, past real rock cliffs, through fields of real greenery or flowers, real weather, paint will peel all on its own.